AaronDenHond/angular-group-exercise/README.md

 ### Project Plan

-1. Create a repo and share access.
-Setup Git rules (no random pushing) - [x]
+-[x] Create a repo and share access.
+Setup Git rules (no random pushing)

-2. Find a project idea, setup trello with to dos and update readme - [x]
+-[x] Find a project idea, setup trello with to dos and update readme

-3. Divide up tasks, but still work together - [x]
+-[x] Divide up tasks, but still work together

-4. Setup boilerplate for project - [x]
+-[x] Setup boilerplate for project

-5. Create basic HTML form structure - [x]
+-[x] Create basic HTML form structure

-6. Create animal class and export - [x]
+-[x] Create animal class and export

-7. Bind data to form - [x]
+-[x] Bind data to form

-8. Form validation - [x]
+-[x] Form validation

-9. Error reporting - [x]
+-[x] Error reporting

-10. Submitting the data to the server - [x]
+-[x] Submitting the data to the server

-11. Storing the data in a file via an array of objects (thanks Sicco!) - [x]
+-[x] Storing the data in a file via an array of objects (thanks Sicco!)

-12. Added a flip animation for cards - [x]
+-[x] Added a flip animation for cards

-13. Displaying all our saved animal data in cards - [x]
+-[x] Displaying all our saved animal data in cards

 ## These are just snapshots of finished project, CSS can be better for sure, will work on it.